Illinois State University: Milner Library

 Milner Library has a collection of more than 1.63 million volumes and an ever-increasing number of electronic materials accessible by the Internet to students and faculty.
 The library's collection is distinguished by materials related to educational theory and policy, curriculum development, and issues related to special education and assistive technology.
 The Special Collections include extensive Circus and Allied Arts materials and a children's literature collection that features more than 100 first edition volumes signed by author Lois Lenski.
 Milner Library is also a selective federal depository for government information.
-Combined Milner's collections contribute to the university's relatively high standing in regional, national, and world rankings.
-In 2007, the library received the John Cotton Dana Library Public Relations Award, an award given to only seven libraries nationwide.